HypothesisWorks/hypothesis/hypothesis-python/docs/examples.rst

 All this does is use Hypothesis to generate random JSON data matching the format their API asks for and check for 500 errors.
 More advanced tests which then use the result and go on to do other things are definitely also possible.
+The :pypi:`swagger-conformance` package provides an excellent example of this!

 .. code:: python